Uganda Photography Safari with Gorilla, Chimpanzee, Shoebill, Tree-Climbing Lions

 Individual tuition to suit your experience levels

 Only 1 internal flight - mindful of the environment

 Excellent full board accomodation

 Combine back-to-back with Zimanga 2022 for the ultimate African photography experience

 Day 1: Arrive on your international flight and overnight in Entebbe

-Day 2: Early morning safari in a dugout canoe searching for Shoebill.
+Day 2: Early morning safari in a private small boat searching for Shoebill.
 Then continue to Kibale and check in to our accommodation for the next two nights.
 Pre-chimpanzees photography briefing in the evening before an early night!

 Day 3: Full day chimp habituation experience:

 Expect a humid, physical day suitable for clients with medium to good fitness levels.
 We will keep an eye out for the13 different species of primate that live in the forests of Kibale, including black and white colobus monkeys, blue monkeys, red-tailed monkeys, grey-cheeked mangabeys, bush babies and of course more than 1,000 chimpanzees, making it one of the world's best destinations to get close to, observe and photograph our closest relatives.
 Well over 300 bird species have been recorded here, and buffalo and forest elephant make Kibale their home too, so there is plenty to look out for along whichever route the chimpanzees take us.

 Day 4: Morning chimpanzee trekking, with fully habituated groups, then transfer to Queen Elizabeth NP for private late afternoon boat safari on the Kazinga Channel.